 Introducing: Arc’teryx Proton LT Hoody

-The Proton Hoody is part of Arc’teryx’s Proton range designed for climbing and high output activities.
+The Proton Hoody is part of Arc’teryx’s Proton range, designed for climbing and high-output activities.
 These products are air-permeable and insulating mid-layers with a toughened and weather-resistant outer.
 The Arc’teryx Atom Hoody is a very similar model with higher breathability and less abrasion resistance.
 The Proton Men’s Jacket range used to include the Proton Hoody (Base), Heavyweight (Winter), Hybrid (ski-focused) and Lightweight/LT Hoody (Summer & Spring) variants.
 However, they streamlined by combining the Base & LT into 1 jacket to create the Proton Hoody.
 The Proton is ideal as a versatile high-performance jacket for varying conditions and activities.
 Since purchasing it in 2022, this jacket serves as my go-to outer layer when hiking, climbing or trekking or as a mid-layer when the weather is near freezing under a down-jacket or waterproof hardshell.
 Unsurprisingly, the Proton features in both of my Ultimate Trekking and Hiking Packing Lists.

 Tip: Use the Arc’teryx Jacket Finder to help narrow down the options!